AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 **Timebox these debates.** If you can't agree in 1-2 minutes, pick the higher number and move on.
 It's not worth derailing the whole session.

-However, if there’s a big delta—say, someone thinks it’s a 2 and someone else thinks it’s a 5 — that is worth unpacking.
+However, if there’s a big delta — say, someone thinks it’s a 2 and someone else thinks it’s a 5 — that is worth unpacking.
 Someone’s probably missing something.

 ---

 ## Final Thoughts

 Story points aren't about precision.
 They're about shared clarity.

 Used well, they spark the right conversations.
 Used poorly, they fuel endless debates and planning theater.

 So next time you're estimating, skip the time math and ask: